Wild Bactrian camel: Description

 Wild Bactrian camels have long, narrow slit-like nostrils, a double row of long thick eyelashes, and ears with hairs that provide protection against desert sandstorms.
-They have tough undivided soles with two large toes that spread wide apart, and a horny layer which enables them to walk on rough and hot stony or sandy terrain.
-Their thick and shaggy body hair changes colour to light brown or beige during winter.
+They have tough undivided soles with two large toes that spread wide apart, and a hard, calloused layer which enables them to walk on rough, hot, stony, or sandy terrain.
+Their coat undergoes a seasonal change, going from a thick, shaggy light brown or beige in winter to a thinner, wirier, darker brown coat in summer.

 Like its close relative, the domesticated Bactrian camel, it is one of the few mammals able to eat snow to provide itself with liquids in the winter.
 While the legend that camels store water in their humps is a misconception, they are adapted to conserve water.
-However, long periods without water will result in a deterioration of the animal's health.
+However, long periods without water will still result in a deterioration of the animal's health.